 “And so?” asked the General.
 “What is your report?”

 Marideth, the larger of the two, stepped forward and spoke, “The last surveillance footage shows the two Process entering delivery post C with Sister Natalie.
 That is the last time they were seen in the compound.
 The cameras in the exterior capture nothing.”

-Marideth continued, “General, it is not uncommon for a Sister to sign out a Section E Process for labour duty when there’s larger deliveries and—“
+Marideth continued, “General, it is not uncommon for a Sister to sign out a Section E Process for labour duty when there are larger deliveries and—”

 “Silence!”
-The General screamed, rising from her richly upholstered seat and stepping down stairs to meet them below.
+The General screamed, rising from her richly upholstered seat and stepping downstairs to meet them below.
 “There must be order.
-The must be record.
+There must be record.
 There must be paperwork.
 Where is it?”

 “Is this so, Sister Jones?” asked the General.

 The tiny blonde straightened and clapped her boots together, “Yes, General!”

 The General turned her head, “And what say you, Sister Marideth?
 What do you believe?”

 Marideth cleared her throat, “I find it hard to accept that Forty-Five Green would commit such an act of treason towards the State.
 During the Civil War of ‘57, he, along with many other honourable men, fought alongside the Revolution.
 He fought in favor of the Bank and volunteered himself in the First Wave.
 It was his loyalty that allowed his purchase in ‘82 to…um,” she paused, not wanting to finish but fearing the consequences if she did not.
 It finally came out in a quiet mumble, “Dr. Penn.”